LeHoovy/RTS/README.md

 # RTS

+## TRA* Pathfinding
+The goal of this branch is to generate a navmesh on a 2d map and do TRA* from that, then potentially render in 3d unless I like it in 2d.

 Godot download link: https://godotengine.org/download/windows/

-Godot can also be found on steam, although I am using 4.5 and the most recent version is 4.5.1 so you'd have to switch in the betas tab
+Godot can also be found on steam, although I am using 4.6.1 mono, and mono cannot be found on steam

 Possible languages:
 Gdscript